 Contentious Wills, Trust and Probate

 John frequently acts in claims where a will is challenged on the grounds of incapacity, undue influence or fraudulent calumny.
-He has resolved numerous TOLATA, Inheritance Act and proprietary estoppel claims at trial and by mediation.
+He has resolved numerous probate, TOLATA, Inheritance Act and proprietary estoppel claims at trial and mediation.
 He enjoys advising on obscure points of law relating to mutual wills, secret trusts, purpose trusts, cy-près, perpetuity periods and the remoteness of vesting.
-He also has experience of applications to pass over or remove an executor, Beddoe applications and Cobden-Ramsay applications.

 John’s recent experience includes:

 - Settling an Inheritance Act 1975 brought on behalf of a protected party at an FDR.

 - Baker v Hewston EWHC 1145 (Ch): Obtaining a pronouncement for a will in solemn form which was challenged on the grounds of lack of testamentary capacity.

 - Settling a farming partnership dispute at mediation on behalf of an executrix (which required the parties to determine which plots of land were partnership property and which debts the partnership was liable for).